Updated 17. May 2019

 Your data is protected with appropriate security measures.
 The computers that are used to access your data have been encrypted.
 The access to the data processing services has been protected with two-factor authentication measures where applicable and with very secure passwords.
 Also, a VPN connection is used wherever possible to connect to these services.

 Is personal data transferred internationally?

 Your data may be transferred outside of the EU or ETA by the third parties described above.
 It is likely that some parts of their data processing processes do transfer the data internationally.
-However, it is we have done our best to ensure that these third parties have either data servers within the EU or ETA, or appropriate security measures for the transfer of your data.
+However, we have done our best to ensure that these third parties have their data servers within EU or ETA, or have appropriate security measures to transfer your data internationally.